mcc-us/mcc-us.github.io/_pages/001-navigating-qbo.md

 1. **Access the Trial Balance:**
    - Navigate to `Reports` > `Standard` > `Accountant Reports`
    - Select `Trial Balance` and adjust the date range to `All Dates`
-   - Click `Run Report` to view current balances.
+   - Click `Run Report` to view current balances

 2. **Review Customer Balances:**
    - Navigate to `Reports` > `Standard` > `Who Owes You`
-   - Select `Customer Balance Detail` to view existing balances.
+   - Select `Customer Balance Detail` to view existing balances

 3. **Input Invoices:**
    - Go to `Sales` > `Invoices`
    - Click `New Invoice`
    - Enter invoice details:
-     - Select the customer.
+     - Select the customer
-     - Choose the date of the invoice.
+     - Choose the date of the invoice
-     - Enter the product/service, quantity, and rate.
+     - Enter the product/service, quantity, and rate
-   - Click `Save and Close` to record each invoice.
+   - Click `Save and Close` to record each invoice

 4. **Verify Final Balances:**
-   - Reopen the `Trial Balance` report and ensure the total balances match the expected amounts.
+   - Reopen the `Trial Balance` report and ensure the total balances match the expected amounts
-   - Check the `Customer Balance Detail` report to confirm the individual customer balances are correct.
+   - Check the `Customer Balance Detail` report to confirm the individual customer balances are correct

 5. **Correct Errors (if needed):**
-   - If discrepancies are found, review the invoice entries and correct any mistakes using QBO's edit functions.
+   - If discrepancies are found, review the invoice entries and correct any mistakes using QBO's edit functions

 ---